xg590/pyWebREPL/README.md

+## Intro
+* I wanted to program my ESP32/ESP8266 over the Wireless LAN in real time so I created this library.
 ## pyWebREPL
-* Forget about USB cable and /dev/ttyUSB0.
-* Use this Python library on PC/Mac/Raspberry Pi to control ESP32/ESP8266 wirelessly.
-* [micropython/webrepl](https://micropython.org/webrepl/) provides a browser-based client, which seriously is not for automation.
+* [micropython/webrepl](https://micropython.org/webrepl/) provides a browser-based client to control ESP32/ESP8266 but it is not for real automation.
-* I did a reverse-engineering (Wireshark and Chrome Devtools) work and created this Python library.
+* I did a reverse-engineering work with the help of Wireshark and Chrome Devtools.
 <img src="misc/materials.png" width="450px" height="300px"></img>

 ## Material List
 * ESP32/ESP8266 dev board
 * Raspberry Pi (OR any Linux)
 * WiFi router (Pi is already connected to this router)
-## Follow this section and skip others if you only want blink ESP32/ESP8266 over WiFi.
+## Follow this section and skip others if you only want blink ESP32/ESP8266 over the WiFi.
-* For one time, a USB cable is still necessary to flash ESP32/ESP8266 on Raspberry Pi.
+* For one time, a USB cable is still necessary to connect ESP32/ESP8266 to the Raspberry Pi.
 * Run following commands on Raspberry Pi.
 ```
 sudo apt update && sudo apt install python3 python3-pip